apple/cups/cups/cupspm.md

 The `ippGetInteger` and `ippGetString` functions return a single integer or string value from an attribute.

-The `ippTagString` function converts a enum value to its keyword (string) equivalent.
+The `ippEnumString` function converts a enum value to its keyword (string) equivalent.

 Once you are done using the IPP response message, free it using the `ippDelete`